PeterNg2333/1155143402csci4140/README.md

 Explain the purpose and functionality of each directory and its corresponding files in your project.

 - `web`: all the source code for this webpage is stored here
-  - `index.php`: The index page that provides two functions: displaying the stored photos and an interface that allows the logined user to upload a photo.
+  - `index.php`: The index page that provides two functions: displaying the stored photos, edit photo and an interface that allows the logined user to upload a photo.
   - `initialization.php`: An optional interface for the administrator to confirm the initialization procedure.
   - `login.php`: Implements a login program and uses a cookie to authenticate a user session.
-  - `photo.php`:  The editor that shows the original photo and the modified photo if a filter is applied.
+  - `photo_editor.php`:  The editor that shows the original photo and the modified photo if a filter is applied.
   - `lib`: directory
   - `Resourcs`: directory